Direct Response Marketing: Does Your Business Need it and How to do it Properly

 What could be better than provoking an immediate response from your audience?
 If this is your primary marketing goal, direct response marketing would be the right approach for you.

-Direct response marketing spending in the US alone reached 29.61 billion dollars across multiple industries.
-The biggest chunk of advertising expenditure occurred in the world of retail with 7.74 billion dollars, followed by the automotive industry and travel.
+Direct response marketing spending in the US alone reached $29.61 billion across multiple industries.
+The biggest chunk of advertising expenditure occurred in the world of retail with $7.74 billion, followed by the automotive industry and travel.

 This may sound impressive but it doesn’t really prove just how effective direct response marketing is.
-According to one study, for every 167 dollars that direct response advertisers spend, they get 2,095 dollars in sales.
-In other words, the return on investment exceeds 1,300 percent.
+According to one study, for every $167 that direct response advertisers spend, they get $2,095 in sales.
+In other words, the return on investment exceeds 1,300 per cent.

 In order to experience such impressive results, it’s obviously essential to do direct response marketing in the right way.
 The following guide will acquaint you with the concept and give you some ideas about making the most of such a campaign.

 What is Direct Response Marketing